spectrum-health-systems/myavatool-web-service/doc/man/manual-hosting-maws.md

 This document assumes that you already have a IIS version 10 up and running.

-Please keep in mind that myAvatar™ can only communicate with web services via HTTPS://
+Please keep in mind that myAvatar™ can only communicate with web services via the HTTPS:// protocol.

 ## CREATING AN APPLICATION POOL
 I’m not sure this step is necessary, but it helps to make things a little more organized…maybe?
 I’m not an IIS expert, so I’m not sure.